 Just about any large store you go into anymore, you will be assaulted with store credit card offers at every turn.
 It’s getting harder and harder not to walk from one side of the store to the other and not hear about a store’s “great financing offer!” at least four times.
 It’s to the point now when I go to a store, I’m honestly hiding from employees so I don’t have to listen to that damn credit card pitch again.
 And it’s not like they want to tell you about this shit.
 It’s just that their job depends on it.
 Most places have a very strict policy on how many credit card sign-ups employees should have per week, or they would face write-ups,or even termination.
 It was a constant, CONSTANT talking point for managers every day.
 It was also pure torture for employees, and made us resort to really awful practices.
 From convincing a family in debt that just ONE more credit card wouldn’t hurt, to trying to finance senior citizens who never wanted or needed a credit card.
 It was an act that made my stomach turn every time I was pushing it on people.
 But that wasn’t to be my concern.
 You see, according to management, we were “helping” people afford the things they needed.
 Need was a big word.
 It was repeated constantly like we were some life-sustaining product.
 Last I checked no one has ever NEEDED a damn 54 inch HDTV.

 There’s certainly a very real reason that places want you to sign up for their credit cards, and it has nothing to do with “helping customers.”
 It’s all about making money for the store, and knowing that a person with a store credit card is much more likely to return to that store to make purchases.
 This isn’t even mentioning the kickbacks the stores get from the banks for using store credit cards over other credit cards.
-It was broken down to us on a whiteboard showing the amount of money the store made versus another card, and it usually came out to be a good 50% more per transaction.
+It was broken down to us on a whiteboard showing the amount of money the store made versus another card, and it usually came out to be a good 50% more per transaction, you can click here now to learn more about the transactions and the best ways to use the card.
 And that’s not even mentioning getting a customer to take credit protection and shit like that.
 Basically it came down to the thing it always comes down to: It profits the store.
 Customers be damned if they can’t pay their bills.
 We got our money when we sold a $2500 Macbook to a family that can barely afford what bills they have now, and that’s all that matters.